 Using following snippet you can disable link under line item meta table.

-Unless you’re writing a plug-in, you would write hooks in the functions.php file.
+Unless you’re writing a plug-in, you can add hooks in the functions.php file or using Code Snippets plugin.
 This file is located in the wp-content/themes/your-theme directory.

 WooCommerce Hooks Guide